5nord/bison-example/README.md

  * Appending nodes is inefficient due to single-linked lists.
  * Line handling seems to be over-engineered.
 That's because in my projects I prefer to use file-offsets and line-caches instead; similar to clang or golang parsers.
-See `source.h` at http://github.com/5nord/kt for example.
+See https://github.com/nokia/ntt/blob/bison-parser/ttcn3/syntax/source.h for example.

 ## Bison